SkooveLearn PianoDownload on the App Store

 What is a tie in music?

-How to play a tie
+How to play and recognize tied notes?

 five beat note